 Durability can be a very simple property to ensure if we use a force policy.
-Force policy: when a transaction finishes, force all modified data pages to disk before the transaction commits.
-This would ensure durability because disk is persistent; once a page makes it to disk it is saved permanently.
+The force policy states when a transaction finishes, force all modified data pages to disk before the transaction commits.
+This would ensure durability because disk is persistent1; in other words, once a page makes it to disk it is saved permanently.
 The downside of this approach is performance.
 We end up doing a lot of unnecessary writes.
 The policy we would prefer is no force which says to only write back to disk when the page needs to be evicted from the buffer pool.
-This complicates durability because if the database crashes after the transaction commits, some pages may not have been written to disk and are consequently lost from memory, since memory is volatile.
-To address this problem, we will redo operations during recovery.
+While this helps reduce unnecessary writes, it complicates durability because if the database crashes after the transaction commits, some pages may not have been written to disk and are consequently lost from memory, since memory is volatile.
+To address this problem, we will redo certain operations during recovery.